 Current topographic maps are the Topo50 series at 1:50,000.

 The 1:50,000 scale maps show more detail and are the most accurate.
-Not everything is mapped; notably most waterfalls are not marked.
-Use the most up-to-date maps you can because some huts have been changed or removed; river features change, and there are alterations in some heights and names.
-Information can also be got from other sources such as DoC offices and mountain clubs.
-And your map may be in error.
+Not everything is mapped.
+Notably, most waterfalls are not marked.
+Use the most up-to-date maps you can because some huts have been changed or removed; river features alter, and there are changes in some heights and names.
+Information can also be got from other sources such as DOC offices and mountain clubs.
+And – though very rarely – your map may be in error.
 See LINZ web site for more information.

-The Topomap 260 map series is the source for references used in this guide.
+The Topomap 50 map series is the source for map references used in this guide.
 Changes since the issue of the maps are noted in the text when known.
-Signposts in the ranges may have variant names on them; e.g. Baldy Knob and Mt Mitre.
+Signposts in the ranges may have variant names on them, e.g., Baldy Knob and Mt Mitre.
 Sometimes this guide uses either common-usage names or new names to serve descriptive need.
-These will have an invert question mark added the first time the name is used. e.g. żBlackwater Junction.
-These unofficial variants will not be on the map, and have no Official sanction.
-Maps of the reasonably near future will have better latitude and longitude marks than they do now.
-(I hope!
-I hope!).
+Attention is drawn to such names in the text.
+These unofficial variants will not be on the map, and have no official sanction.

-The Parkmap series 274, Tararua Forest Park (1:100 000 scale) is less useful and is considered inadequate by many trampers embarking on more serious trips.
-It does, however, have the whole park on one map; indicates DoC-assigned track-maintenance grades; and indicates the boundaries of the park.
-Several sketch maps are included in this guide to give guidance on local geography.
-These are not to scale, as details are exaggerated for emphasis.
+The no longer available Parkmap series 274, Tararua Forest Park (1:100 000 scale), is less useful and is considered inadequate by many trampers embarking on more serious trips.
+It does, however, have the whole park on one map, indicates DOC-assigned track-maintenance grades, and indicates the boundaries of the park.

 Heights.
-Three- or four- digit numbers refer to spot heights shown on the map, unless the context indicates otherwise - e.g. obvious dates.
+Three- or four- digit numbers refer to spot heights shown on the map, unless the context indicates otherwise - e.g., obvious dates.
 Occasionally spot heights mentioned have had their legend removed from the recent map issue.
-The spot referred to should be easy to infer and an invert question mark is added the first time that height is used. e.g. ż1371. note for ed., ż is alt+0191 in TNR ****
+The spot referred to should be easy to infer.

 GPS (Global Positioning System) instruments obtain data from satellites to indicate latitude and longitude.
 They are less accurate in a deep valley, under a forest canopy, or when only a few satellites are within sight-line.
 Their altitude indications are barometrically derived and indicate to 100 metres or so accuracy.
 These devices are about the cost of a modest camera, and their use will become increasingly common.
 Beware that GPS instruments may fail during solar storms.